 Specifically regarding the song “Araca”, there is only one magnificent rendition recorded by “Cuarteto Victor de la Guardia Vieja” in 1936, with Francisco Pracánico on piano, Ciriaco Ortiz on bandoneon, and Cayetano Puglisi and Antonio Rossi on violins.

-The third and last group of compositions, from 1917 to 1923, showed an even further musical evolution, deeper in feelings, nostalgic, almost crying, a masculine vulnerability, playing with his characteristic rhythmic phrasing.
-These works were influenced by the break up with his lover Delia López, who ended up marrying his brother, and his subsequent submersion into alcoholism and chronic sadness.
+The third and last group of compositions, from 1917 to 1923, showed an even further musical evolution, deeper in feelings, nostalgic, almost crying with masculine vulnerability, playing with his characteristic rhythmic phrasing.
+These works were influenced by the break up with his lover Delia López, who ended up involved with his brother, and his subsequent submersion into alcoholism and chronic sadness.
 Among them: from 1917, “Comme il faut” -here is the recording of Anibal Troilo in 1938: